CHTC/chtc-website-source/_uw-research-computing/hpc-spack-setup.md

 This should show a list of packages similar to what you see when you run the `module avail` command.

-To ensure that the configuration files are found in future terminal sessions, you and your group members need to edit your `~/.bash_profile` file to include the above `export` command.
+To ensure that the configuration files are found in future terminal sessions, you and your group members need to edit your respective `~/.bash_profile` files to include the above `export` command.
 That is, use a command-line text editor to open the file at `~/.bash_profile` and add the following line to the end of the file:

 ```
 export SPACK_USER_CONFIG_PATH=/home/groups/yourGroupName/.spack